GrupEstructuraElectronicaSimetria/cosymlib/docs/introduction.rst

 a practical solution is just to calculate this particular S\ :sub:`G`\ (Q) value, or in case of doubt, a few S\ :sub:`G`\ (Q) values  for different S\ :sub:`n`\  and pick the smallest one.
-A more detailed description of continuous shape measures and some of their applications in chemistry may be found in the following references: [CCM]_.
+A more detailed description of continuous shape measures and some of their applications in chemistry may be found in the following references [CCM]_:

 ---------------------------